PandasThumb/pandasthumb.github.io/_posts/2021/2022-10-31-discovery-ot-natural-engineering.md

 * Are the mutants (including genomic changes) preferentially in an adaptive direction?
 Or are they, as usually happens, mostly neutral or deleterious?
-"Note that Brian Miller describes NGE by saying that NGE ewfwea ro gwnwtix alterations that are not random.
+"Note that Brian Miller describes NGE by saying that NGE refers to genetic alterations that are not random.
 Instead, they result from cells employing highly complex machinery to direct targeted DNA modifications."
 * Where is natural selection in all of this?
 If a mutation arises which is adaptive, is its increase in frequency in the population due to its fitness advantage?
 Or does NGE somehow continually push it up in frequency.